Vib-UX/LN-docs/Eltoo_Magic/README.md

 * Without eltoo, each transaction in this process can only be signed once the previous one has been created.
 With eltoo, the settlement transaction can be signed at the same time as the funding transaction.
 This eliminates the need for the Lightning Network penalty, significantly simplifying the Lightning Network’s double spend protection.

 ![Eltoo](https://bitcoinexchangeguide.com/wp-content/uploads/2018/05/eltoo-blockstream-lightning-network.jpg)<br>
-Moreover for Eltoo to be be succesfully implemented we need to change the consensus protocol by introducing `SIGHASH_NOINPUT` which indeed would require a [soft-fork](https://www.investopedia.com/terms/s/soft-fork.asp) in the bitcoin network.
+Moreover for Eltoo to be succesfully implemented we need to change the consensus protocol by introducing `SIGHASH_NOINPUT` which indeed would require a [soft-fork](https://www.investopedia.com/terms/s/soft-fork.asp) in the bitcoin network.

 References : <br>